ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 In the above example, the query logic is `"gene/0 AND (gene/1 OR gene/2)"`.

 There is no defined limit to the complexity of the query that be constructed using this system so it is quite possible for a `client` to contruct a query that is beyond a `server`'s capacity to process.
 In this case the `server` must return an HTTP status code `422 Unprocessable Entity`, and may include a message body to indicate the type of error.

+# Other components

+The details in this document on specific components is not exhaustive.
+The JSON Schema YAML files should be referenced for the full component specification, and are provided as a normative reference.

 # Acknowledgments